History of the Jews in Vienna: Early Modern (16th–18th centuries)

-In the year 1512, 12 Jewish families lived in Vienna.
-Although there was a ban until 1624 on new settlement, this was repeatedly circumvented through the granting of exceptions, to the point that a new cemetery was established in the Seegasse in 1582.
-Jews’ rights were further restricted in 1637, leading to the second expulsion of Vienna's Jewish population in 1669/70 under Leopold I. A formerly Jewish neighborhood was then renamed, and remains, "Leopoldstadt."
+According to one source, in the year 1512, 12 Jewish families lived in Vienna.
+Although there technically was a ban until 1624 on new settlement, this was repeatedly circumvented through the granting of exceptions, to the point that a new cemetery was established in the Seegasse in 1582.
+In 1625, Rabbi Yom-Tov Lipmann Heller became the rabbi of Vienna.
+At the time, the Jews of Vienna were scattered throughout the city, not having a central community.
+Heller obtained for the Jews the right to establish a central Jewish community in what was later to be named "Leopoldstadt", which was already then a suburb of Vienna.
+Jews’ rights were further restricted in 1637, leading to the second expulsion of Vienna's Jewish population in 1669/70 under Leopold I. The Jewish neighborhood was then renamed, and remains, "Leopoldstadt"."

 Following the Thirty Year's War and wars with the Ottomans, including the second Ottoman siege of Vienna, dire financial straits led to Austrian emperors relying on the aid of Jewish bankers, in particular Samuel Oppenheimer and Samson Wertheimer.
 Samuel Oppenheimer was appointed as a financier to the court in 1683; he was also responsible for the restoration of the cemetery.
 Oppenheimer was able to help Samson Wertheimer from Worms to come to Vienna in 1684.
 Wertheimer was later named Court Jew, but he could not perform his duties as a Rabbi in Vienna and therefore left for Eisenstadt, part of the Siebengemeinden, where Jews were welcomed under Paul I, 1st Prince Esterházy of Galántha.

 From 1736, there was a small Sephardic population in Vienna, which had its own religious community with a synagogue at the time of Maria Theresa.
 The majority Ashkenazi population only obtained the same status much later under Franz Joseph I.

 Influenced by the Enlightenment, emperor Joseph II decreed his Edict of Tolerance in 1782, which granted civil rights to Jews in Austria.
 They were however still forbidden to form a religious community and to hold religious services in public.